ElevEsma/dotfiles/README.md

 * [ ] do an automatic configuration via sh

-* [ ] update README.md of evry folder with better documentation
+* [x] update README.md of evry folder with better documentation

+* [ ] upload picom and polybar setup